 The Railay peninsula is located on the coast between Krabi Town and Ao Nang.
 Although it is part of the mainland, it is only accessible by boat because of the high mountains that surround it.
 Longtail boat services depart from nearby piers: from Krabi Town and Ao Nam Mao, arriving on the east side of the peninsula; and from Ao Nang and Ton Sai, arriving on the west side.
 More about getting to Railay by longtail boat below.

-There is a direct ferry connection to Railay from the islands of Phi Phi, Lanta and Phuket.
+There is also a direct ferry connection to Railay from the islands of Phi Phi and Phuket year round, and from Lanta during high season.
 Boats stop here en route to and from Ao Nang, mooring offshore.
 Longtail boats are then used to carry passengers to and from the shore on the west beach.
-Ferry timetables >>
+Ferry timetables here >>

 View Railay & Ton Sai in a larger map